Friday, 20 November 2009

 Onwards!

+So, many people will wonder why I bother to actually review music, as I have done in the past.
 Well, not only do I think that music is incredibly powerful, but I also think that putting into words what I think about an album helps me make sense of it.

+So, if you want to come along for the ride, feel free.
 I think it makes sense to go chronologically, because ranking in order of favourites is probably pretty fruitless.

 I love this time of year, because there is usually a few solid offerings coming out after a long summer of not very much.
 One of the things that there was a lot of excitement from pretty early on in our uni lives was the new Muse album.